-We are huge proponents for mental wellness, as most of you know, so we want to share some resources with you, for ways that you can participate in World Mental Health Day.
+As advocates of positive mental wellness, we want to share some resources with you, for ways that you can participate in World Mental Health Day.

-- Reflect on your own mental health.
+Reflect on your own mental health.
 If you feel like you need to talk to someone and need to find a therapist, we recommend Mental Health Match.
-MHM takes all of the difficulty away from matching you with a therapist to fit your specific needs and preferences, including financial.
+MHM takes all of the difficulty away from matching you with a therapist to fit your specific needs and preferences, including if finances are a concern.

-- Random acts of kindness always do so much for not only the recipient, but the giver.
-Normally we would say bake some goodies for someone, but in light of Covid, it may not be as welcomed.
+Random acts of kindness always do so much for not only the recipient but the giver.
+We usually would say bake some goodies for someone, but in light of Covid, it may not be as welcomed.
 Maybe go tidy up someone’s yard, or roll their trash can back from the curb.
 It’s the small things, but they do a lot for one’s mental wellness.

-WHO has many resources for anyone who wants to learn more about World Mental Health Day, or if you would like to look into information for various industries on coping with mental health issues.
-You can find those here.
+WHO has many resources for anyone who wants to learn more about World Mental Health Day.
+If you would like to look into information for various industries on coping with mental health issues, you can find those here.